| Crowd | Discount |

 | Verursacht schwere Augenschäden. | H318 |

-| Darf nicht in die Hände von Kindern gelangen | P102 |
+| Darf nicht in die Hände von Kindern gelangen. | P102 |

-| Schutzhandschuhe tragen. | P280 |
+| Schutzhandschuhe/Schutzkleidung/Augenschutz/Gesichtsschutz tragen. | P280 |

-| BEI KONTAKT MIT DEN AUGEN: Einige Minuten lang behutsam mit Wasser spülen.
+| BEI KONTAKT MIT DEN AUGEN: Einige Minuten lang behutsam mit Wasser ausspülen.
 Eventuell vorhandene Kontaktlinsen nach Möglichkeit entfernen.
-Weiter spülen. | P305+P351+P338 |
+Weiter ausspülen. | P305+P351+P338 |

 | Sofort GIFTINFORMATIONSZENTRUM/Arzt anrufen. | P310 |